 Survivors with a redress claim with multiple agencies

-A survivor only needs to complete the declaration form once and can either share that with all agencies they have a claim with or request it is shared with the other agencies on their behalf.
+A survivor only needs to complete a declaration form once and can either share that with all agencies they have a claim with or request it is shared with the other agencies on their behalf.